Our Take: 2015 Volkswagen Golf TDI

 The Least Pleasant Surprise

 You'll learn very quickly how many gas stations don't have diesel pumps.
 During our journey up the Malibu coast, we let the fuel tank get perilously close to empty, knowing a station at Point Dume carried diesel.
-The only problem: that station was unexpected closed for repair.
+The only problem: that station was unexpectedly closed for repair.
 We spent the next several miles in tense silence, hoping the station at Broad Beach would have diesel.
 Fortunately, it did, though the banner announcing "We Have Diesel" indicated this was a recent addition.

 The Bottom Line